Open Accessibility Menu

 Stroke Care

 It's never too early to start healthy lifestyle habits that can lessen or eliminate the chance of a serious disease or illness, such as stroke.
-Eating a healthy diet, exercising, stopping tobacco use/smoking, and keeping an eye on that blood pressure are always a good ideas in the quest for a healthier, better you.
-Especially since stroke is the fifth leading cause of death in the United States, killing about 130,000 people each year and a leading cause of serious, long-term adult disability.
+Eating a healthy diet, exercising, stopping tobacco use/smoking, and keeping an eye on blood pressure are always a good idea in the quest for a healthier, better you.
+Especially since stroke is the fifth leading cause of death in the United States and serious, long-term adult disability.

-But a stroke can happen at any time, regardless of age, race or sex, so recognizing the signs and symptoms can save lives and limit disabilities.
+A stroke can happen at any time, regardless of age, race or gender, so recognizing the signs and symptoms can save lives and limit the chance of long-term damage and disabilities.

-Because stroke is and emergency, know the signs and symptoms so you can BE FAST to get medical attention by knowing common signs and symptoms including:
+A stroke is an emergency, know the signs and symptoms so you can BE FAST and get medical attention.

 • Sudden numbness or weakness of the face, arm or leg, especially on one side of the body.